HongshenH/memory-cholinergic-state/README.md

 Each analysis folder contains example code, demo input data and folder-specific instructions.
 Demo input data are stored in the local `git_folder/` within each analysis folder.
 Expected results from the demo workflow are provided in the corresponding `output/` folder.

 The demo analyses are intended to illustrate code execution and expected output format.
-Full reproduction of all manuscript analyses requires the complete datasets and may require additional analysis scripts not included in this demonstration repository.
+Full reproduction of all manuscript analyses requires the complete datasets described in the Data Availability statement.

 ## Instructions for use